How To Get the Best Deal On Used Car Insurance

 - $8,000 personal injury protection

 These limits apply to used and new cars in Massachusetts alone.
 Here’s where to find your state's mandated requirements, minimum amount of auto coverage and average rates.

-How Much Does Insurance Cost for a Used Car Differ From Insuring New Cars?
+How Does Insurance for a Used Car Differ From Insuring New Cars?

-Insuring a used vehicle that is almost nine years old has advantages and disadvantages:
+Insuring a used vehicle that is almost 10 years old or older has advantages and disadvantages:

 - Since the vehicle has depreciated in value, its car insurance coverage may cost less than a new car's car insurance cost because an old car is cheaper to replace than a new car.